MicrosoftDocs/Contribute/Contribute/content/how-to-write-major-edits.md

 ---
-title: Make major or long-running changes to Microsoft Learn documentation
+title: Make major changes to Microsoft Learn documentation
 description: Learn how to use the "major" contributor workflow to make major or long-running contributions to Microsoft Learn documentation.
 author: carlyrevier
 ms.author: cahublou